Akuli/python-tutorial/basics/classes.md

 >>>
 ```

+The `pass` is needed here, just like [when defining functions that do
+nothing](defining-functions.md#first-functions).

 Note that I named the class `Website`, not `website`.
 This way we know
 that it's a class.
 Built-in classes use lowercase names (like `str`
 instead of `Str`) because they are faster to type, but use CapsWord